Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: System Model and Problem Formulation

-To fully exploit the CRA array’s potential, we now propose to develop a comprehensive mathematical model for the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ at the transmitter and the EM-domain combiner $\mathbf{W}_{\mathrm{EM}}$ at the receiver, which are realized by adaptively configuring the EM-domain radiation patterns and polarization states of multiple CRAs.
-Building upon the EM radiation model of a single CRA $\mathbf{f}_{\mathrm{EM}}$ presented in \eqref{eq:CRA_FEM}, we extend this model to the entire CRA array.
-Consequently, the resulting EM-domain precoder can be expressed in matrix form as follows:
+To harness the full potential of a CRA array, we establish a detailed mathematical model for both the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ at the BS transmitter and the EM-domain combiner $\mathbf{W}_{\mathrm{EM}}$ at the BS receiver.
+Extending the single-CRA precoder described in \eqref{eq:CRA_FEM}, the array-level EM-domain precoder is structured as